Juliette Coffey, MA Integrative Psychotherapy, MBACP (Snr. Accred), Supervisor

 Experience is important because your counsellor will need to draw upon a knowledge not only gained from text books and classroom learning but demonstrate the ability to apply this knowledge by showing versatility and intuition to help you by tailoring his/her approach to your own personal needs.

-I have a wide variety of experience and have worked extensively with addiction and mental health issues in the homeless community, in schools, in prisons, with domestic abuse in a centre for women, with veterans, as a community bereavement visitor, with business professionals with personal leadership challenges and most recently as a palliative care counsellor in a cancer hospice.
-I am also ACC accredited and can work existentially looking at the spiritual aspect of life should that be the client's main focus.
+I have a wide variety of experience and have worked extensively with addiction and mental health issues in a number of contexts, with veterans, as a community bereavement visitor, with business professionals with personal challenges and most recently as a palliative care counsellor in a hospice.

-Knowing that your counsellor will hear you, acknowledge your pain and validate your feelings is the key to having a rapport with your counsellor who you will need to be sure has deep empathy for you and a clear understanding of the goals you have in coming to counselling.
+Knowing that your counsellor will hear you, acknowledge your pain and validate your feelings, in an authentic relational manner, is the key to having a rapport with your counsellor, who you will need to be sure has deep empathy for you and a clear understanding of the goals you have in coming to counselling.

 Below I have included some testimonials from clients to give you a snap shot feel of what counselling with me might also be like for you: